Men Facing Tough Choices as WHITE DAY (March 14th) Draws Near

-The Japanese calendar of annual events has gone through many changes over the centuries, with certain customs variously having been added, forgotten, or transformed into something unrecognizably different from what they started out as.
+The Japanese calendar of annual events has gone through many changes over the centuries, with certain customs having variously been added, forgotten, or transformed into something unrecognizably different from what they had started out as.
 And while the origins and evolution of many of Japan’s most famous NENCHUGYOJI (年中行事、traditional annual events) remain obscured by the veil of their antiquity (by Japanese standards), the rise of one new, but now already widely established custom, occurred in the full light of the Late Showa Period (the late 70s-late 80s), and can be traced in great detail.

 It took 5 years of perseverance and close cooperation between various confectioners before a chord was struck with the general population’s deeply ingrained sense of GIRI (obligation) and the commonly held view that all gifts should be returned.

-It was only in 1978, more than 10 years after Valentines Day had become a part of Japanese life, that the 3rd generation owner of Fukuoka City’s Ishimura Manseido (石村萬盛堂) Confectionery Shop asked the same question in a letter to the editor of a women’s magazine.
+It was only in 1978, more than 10 years after Valentines Day had become a part of Japanese life, that the 3rd generation owner of Fukuoka City’s Ishimura Manseido (石村萬盛堂) Confectionery Shop asked the same question in a “Letter to the Editor” of a women’s magazine.
 Why was there no OKAESHI for the gifts given on Valentine’s Day?
-He recommended that marshmallows be a feature of any sweet given on the day that he suggested be called Marshmallow Day.
+He recommended that marshmallows be a feature of any sweet given on the day, that he suggested be called Marshmallow Day.
 It was not until the next year that a group of confectioners got together to promote this new idea, and came up with the name White Day.

 In June 1979, a meeting of the the All Japan Sweets and Confectionery Makers Union (全国飴菓子工業同組合) convened in Nagoya and decided to go ahead with a White Day Campaign, which would be implemented in 1981.